ricardo-moura/ricardo-moura/README.md

 - 🔭 I’m currently working as Backend developer at [PJBank.com.br](https://pjbank.com.br/).
 - 🌱 I’m currently learning NodeJs
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on Backend development
 - 🤔 I’m looking for help with JavaScript
-- 💬 Ask me about PHP
+- 💬 Ask me about Backend development
 - 📫 How to reach me: https://www.ricardo-.moura.com